 Shelter in Place

-- Shut and lock all windows and doors.
+- Close and lock all doors and windows.

 - Cover door window and close window blinds.

 - Turn off room/office lights and remain quiet.